sam-gaylert/applied_internet_tech/README.md

 ## Data Model

-(___TODO__: a description of your application's data and their relationships to each other_)

-The application will store Users, and Locations
+The application will store Users, Reviews, and Locations

 * users have access to creating and editing reviews
 * locations have an address, a name, and a list of reviews